MDB Investors Have Opportunity To Lead Mongodb, Inc. Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

-BENSALEM, Pa., Aug.
-20, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against MongoDB, Inc. ("MongoDB" or the "Company") (NASDAQ: MDB ).
+The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against MongoDB, Inc. ("MongoDB" or the "Company") (NASDAQ: MDB ).

 Class Period: August 31, 2023 – May 30, 2024